 In addition to viewing the players in this report by position, I can also view the same graphic without filtering by position by simply right-clicking on the Data Discovery and choosing Drill Up.
 To return to the previous filtered view, I just left-click cell header.
 This functionality can be applied to all sorts of visualizations, making it easy for consumers of your storyboards to customize the boards to suit their business needs.

 Video 2.
 Heat Maps Visualization in Fantasy Football Bye Week & Injury Analysis Storyboard

 Using this Story Board, I was able to quickly identify Baltimore Ravens quarterback Joe Flacco as my best option to replace Andrew Luck for week 10.
 However, I opted to stick with Trevor Siemian who was projected for just 1.4 fewer points and plays for my favorite team -- the Denver Broncos.
 Though Flacco outscored Siemian, both players actually beat their projections, and I was able to experience the pleasure of seeing my starting fantasy quarterback lead my favorite NFL team to victory.

 By leveraging my custom-built storyboard in BI Office for bye week and injury analysis, I was able to unlock opportunities previously hidden within the Fantasy Football data.
 I could make data-driven lineup decisions rather than relying on my gut or intuition.
 The same benefits can be seen when this type of in depth analysis is applied to everyday business scenarios.
 Where the best answers for manufacturing or sales questions are often hidden within mountains of data, and would be impossible to uncover without the help of a data analysis solution like BI Office.
-Want to try BI Office for yourself?
-Sign up for a free trial.

 Disclaimer: The Fantasy Football-related content on this website is for general information purposes only.
 Any reliance you place on such information is therefore strictly at your own risk.